a-n-rose/a-n-rose.github.io/_posts/2018-09-07-language-classifier-LSTM.md

 #### Stacked LSTM for sequence classification:

 Once I prepared my data, it was time to set the parameters of the LSTM model.
-Using my reference material, I it up like so:
+Using my reference material, I put it together like so:

 ```
 from keras.models import Sequential